JaxonDozier7/scrcpy/README.md

-**This GitHub repo (<https://github.com/Genymobile/scrcpy>) is the only official source for the project.
-Do not download releases from random websites, even if their name contains `scrcpy`.**
+**The repo (<https://github.com/Genymobile/scrcpy>) is the official source for scrcpy.
+Do not download releases here or from random websites, even if their name contains `scrcpy`.**

 # scrcpy (v2.5)